Faculty Advisors

 • Participate in training and develop valuable skills in Communication, Ethics, Teamwork, and Career Readiness.

-• PhD students eligible for 1-year of funding (stipend, tuition, fees, and summer internship)
+• Both PhD and Masters students engaged in CARPE courses and activities are eligible for 1-year of funding (stipend, tuition, fees) as well as summer internship funds.

 What are your responsibilities as a Faculty Advisor?